uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They heard your voice—obeyed the message—and the next summer met you at the place.
 You then laid this belt on a mat, and said—‘Children, you must all touch this Belt of Peace.
 I touch it myself, that we may all be brethren united, and hope our friendship will never cease.
-I will<!--x-->
-call you my children; will send warmth (presents) to your country; and your families shall never be in want.
+I will <!-- page 257 -->call you my children; will send warmth (presents) to your country; and your families shall never be in want.
 Look towards the rising sun.
 My Nation is as brilliant as it is, and its word cannot be violated.’
 Father, your words were true—all you promised came to pass.
 On giving us a Belt of Peace, you said—‘If you should ever require my assistance, send this Belt, and my hand will be immediately stretched forth to assist you.’
 Here the speaker laid down the Belt.[^37]